 ●Almost any serious systemic disease can cause growth failure (table 2).
 Systemic disorders or processes that may present with growth failure and/or delayed puberty include undernutrition, glucocorticoid therapy, gastrointestinal disease (especially Crohn disease and celiac disease), and renal disease.
 (See 'Systemic disorders with secondary effects on growth' above.)

 ●A variety of genetic syndromes and congenital malformations are associated with short stature.
 Turner syndrome is particularly important because shortness and/or absent pubertal development may be the presenting feature, with or without other characteristic clinical features (see 'Turner syndrome' above).
 Most of these syndromes can be recognized by characteristic clinical features.
-These include Noonan, Russell-Silver, and Down syndromes.
+These include Noonan, Silver-Russell, and Down syndromes.
 (See 'Genetic diseases with primary effects on growth' above.)

 - Nilsson O, Weise M, Landman EB, et al. Evidence that estrogen hastens epiphyseal fusion and cessation of longitudinal bone growth by irreversibly depleting the number of resting zone progenitor cells in female rabbits.
 Endocrinology 2014; 155:2892.